-- So, just to be clear.... no practicals or contacts until next week? - No practical today, but the induction is on Thursday.
+- So, just to be clear.... no practicals or contacts until next week? - Nope, but the induction is tomorrow.
 Regular practicals start next week.
-And also, contact sessions aren't really a 'thing' per se. - Can we use \$XYZ camera/processor/module? - If the project Description, Rules and Procedures document doesn't specifically say you can't use it, then presume that you can use it.
-This course is intended to give you freedom: in the sense of "just enough rope".
+And also, contact sessions aren't really a 'thing' per se. - Can we use \$XYZ motor/camera/processor/module? - If the project Description, Rules and Procedures document doesn't specifically say you can't use it, then presume that you can use it.
+This course is intended to give you freedom: in the sense of "just enough rope". - Are you going to stack the containers 15 units high? - Nope starting with a max of two.